Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Parachains-protocol-overview-slides.md

 Then, randomly assigned **approval checkers** check their work, with an option to raise a dispute that involves all validators.

-Rather than having every validator check every block, we just ensure that _detection_ of bad blocks is overwhelmingly likely and punishments are severe.

----

-#### Validator Group Assignments and Execution Cores
+Notes:

+Questions:
+1. Is this weaker than if every validator checked every block?
+2. Does this allow more throughput than every validator checking every block?

+Answers:
+1. Yes, it is weaker...
+But how much?
+2. Yes, it allows more throughput, but how much?

+Qualitatively: It is very very slightly weaker.
+(10^-30 probability of invalid parablock getting finalized.)
+But we get a LOT more throughput.

+So this is a good engineering tradeoff.
+(And it is tuneable.)

+---v

+## Validator Groups

 <img rounded width=1100, src="../assets/validator-groups.png" />

 Notes:

-Every Session (4 hours), validators are _partitioned_ into small **groups** which work together.<br/>
+Every Session (4 hours), validators are _partitioned_ into small **groups** which work together to validate a particular parachin.<br/>

+There is a detail called execution cores, that Bradley will deep dive on later.
 Groups are assigned to specific **Execution Core**s, and these assignments change every few blocks.

----

-## The relay chain is Forkful
+## Relay Chain is Forkful

 Validators and collators run these protocols on every block of the relay chain.